The Best Way to Sell T-Shirts Online: Marketplaces, Tools, and Strategies

 You can always spend money running ads, but since we are doing POD, your margins will not be as large as physical products or products that you are creating yourself.

-For this reason, I like to use free methods to market your merch.
+For this reason, I like to use free methods to market your online t shirt business.
 We are going to focus on 2 here, Facebook and Pinterest.

 Facebook for T-shirts